-Recently I had an idea: Why not just pack the camper and drive across Europe?
-Just travel and stay where I like or love it.
+Recently I had an idea: why not just pack the camper and drive across Europe?
+Just travel and stay where I like.
 The idea is generally not a bad one, but there are a few things to keep in mind, because you cannot simply park your camper or motorhome at the roadside or on the next best parking lot in Europe.
 In some European countries this is completely forbidden, in others there are strict rules and other countries have time or regional restrictions.
 So let’s bring a little light into the darkness and share Europe!

 So, enough talking, here we go: